Davigbit/HUMMUS_brain_cancer/README.md

 # What it does:
 Our machine learning model looks at CT scans of suspected brain cancer patients and determines if they have a tumor or not.
 All this with an accuracy of 97%.

+# How to use:
+Dowload all files and run 'gui.py'.
+The last should deploy an interactive window requesting the submission of a CT scan image.